 Computing, Study, and Meeting Spaces

-The library offers a number of study spaces, computer labs, and classroom or meeting spaces to meet the needs of students.
+The library offers a number of study spaces, computers, and classroom or meeting spaces to meet the needs of students.

 Computing Areas and Equipment